Startups Editor covering funding, founders and the global startup ecosystem.

 Beyond the general principles, these specific strategies are working for people building wealth in the UK right now:

-• House hacking – buying a house and renting out a room under the Rent a Room scheme allows you to earn up to £7,500 per year tax-free, which offsets mortgage costs significantly
+House hacking – buying a house and renting out a room under the Rent a Room scheme allows you to earn up to £7,500 per year tax-free, which offsets mortgage costs really

 Wealth Traps to Avoid in UK

-Many people in the UK stay in the same financial position for years because they fall into traps that look reasonable but drain wealth over time:
+Many people in the UK stay in the same financial position for years.
+They believe>

 How Long Does It Take to Become Rich in UK?